Uncommon Sense

 Filed under: thinking — Derek @ 7:24 pm

 “Man is born free, and everywhere he is in chains”, said Jean-Jacques Rousseau in The Social Contract.
 And try as we might, with every effort we make, we move from one form of prison to another, always confined in some way or another inevitably bound by some form, whether physically, financially, emotionally, and a whole host of other means life has at it’s disposal to enslave us.
 I have for many years been conscious of the fact that freedom was the most important word in my dictionary.
-It is said that in every living thing there is the spirit to be free and I needed no convincing that the ultimate state was freedom, and I sought it at every juncture…
+It is said that in every living thing there is the spirit to be free – I needed no convincing that the ultimate state was freedom, and I sought it at every juncture…

 August 5, 2008